pamlib/stories/docs/stories/thespacetimecrystal.md

+*It was a beautiful summer day when three friends, Jessica, Alex, and Sam, decided to go on a hike in the woods.
+They had been friends since childhood and loved to explore the wilderness together.
+As they walked, they stumbled upon a mysterious crystal with otherworldly powers, leading them on a journey through time and dimensions.
+With the Space-Time Crystal, the friends embarked on a series of incredible adventures, discovering new worlds and unlocking the full potential of the magical object.
+But as they delve deeper into the mysteries of the crystal, they realize that they may have bitten off more than they can handle.
+Will they be able to control the power of the Space-Time Crystal, or will it consume them?*

 It was a beautiful summer day when three friends, Jessica, Alex, and Sam, decided to go on a hike in the woods.
 They had been friends since childhood and loved to explore the wilderness together.

 As they walked through the dense forest, they suddenly came across a clearing.
 In the center of the clearing, there was a strange crystal glowing with an otherworldly light.